-Net loss was \$2.6 million in the current quarter.
-This was lower than Q4 2014 and Q3 2014 as the Company didn't incur any major impairment losses.
-When compared to the rest of the historic quarters in 2014 and 2013, the net loss was reasonably consistent if the non-recurring \$1.1 million non cash accretion expense related to Facility was not considered.
+Net loss was \$6.0 million in the current quarter.
+This was higher than Q1 2015 due to the impairment of available for sale investments and was lower than Q4 2014 and Q3 2014 as the Company didn't incur any major property or investment in associate impairment losses.
+When compared to the rest of the historic quarters in 2014 and 2013, the net loss was reasonably consistent if the non-recurring \$1.3 million non-cash accretion expense related to the facility and \$8.8 million impairment of available for sale investments were not considered.